omemaxim/doc_collection/README.md

-Function above returns datafrane of two columns: __text__ column contains documentation and __name__ column contains name of  corresponding method/class/etc
+Function above returns dataframe of two columns: __text__ column contains documentation and __name__ column contains name of  corresponding method/class/etc

 ### All libraries at once